-We derive UVA measures for each area and estimate their relationship with COVID-19 mortality with a random effect for States, in a multilevel zero-inflated negative binomial model.
+We derive UVA measures for each area from remote sensed data and estimate their relationship with COVID-19 mortality with a random effect for States, in a multilevel zero-inflated negative binomial model.
 In the USA and England death certificates had to record COVID-19.
 In Italy excess deaths in 2020 over expected from 2015-19.